+But what is web scraping and how does it work?
 Web scraping (also known as web data extraction, or web data mining) is the automated method of gathering structured data from the web.

 Almost everyone has copied and pasted data from websites.
 Unlike the mundane process of manual copy-pasting, web scraping applies intelligent automation for retrieving a ton of data points from the web.
 This is way faster and more comfortable.

 Data scraping is used by individuals and businesses who want to make better decisions by utilizing publicly available web data.

 In short, the popularity of web scraping isn’t surprising: it provides STRUCTURED data from any public web source.
 The main power of data scraping is building and powering businesses worldwide.

 Business Use Cases for Web Scraping

 There are a number of targets for web scraping, depending on the type of information to be collected, the format, and which industry the information should be applied.